espressif/esp-csi/examples/console_test/README.md

     1. Since the CSI for human detection in different environments is different, you need to configure the CSI threshold according to the actual test environment.
     2. Property description:

-        * **time:** Time to get the result of a Wi-Fi rader.
+        * **time:** Time to get the result of a Wi-Fi radar.
         * **rssi:** signal strength between two devices.
         * **corr:** correlation coefficient between subcarriers.
         * **std:** covariance between subcarriers.
-        * **std_avg:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation.
+        * **std_avg:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi radar will start calculation.
-        * **std_max:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi rader will start calculation.
+        * **std_max:** The average value of the sub-carrier covariance per unit time, only after 50 Wi-Fi radar will start calculation.
         * **threshold:** The first absolute threshold, the second is a relative threshold.
         When `std` > absolute threshold or `std`  > relative threshold * `std_avg`, human movement detection will be triggered.
 When human movement is detected, a log will be printed: `Someone is moving` and the LED light is on.